-Investment risk: The scheme holds investments in asset classes, such as corporate bonds, which have volatile market values and while these assets are expected to provide the real returns over the long term, the short-term volatility can cause additional funding to be required if a deficit emerges.
+Investment risk: The scheme holds investments in asset classes, such as corporate bonds, which have volatile market values and, while these assets are expected to provide the real returns over the long term, the short-term volatility can cause additional funding to be required if a deficit emerges.

 Interest rate risk: The Scheme's liabilities are assessed using market yields on high quality corporate bonds to discount the liabilities.
-As the scheme invests in a wide variety of assets, some of which are not high quality corporate bonds, the value for assets and liabilities may not move in the same way.
+As the scheme does not wholly invest in high quality corporate bonds, the value of the assets and liabilities may not move in the same way.